Seattle Child Custody Lawyer

 Are There Provisions For a Child WHo Refuses Visitation?

 In Washington, there is no provision for a child who chooses not to visit their parent.
 In terms of custody and visitation, all parents must adhere to the court's order, known as a parenting plan.
 Parenting arrangements are in place before the child reaches the age of eighteen.
 If one of the parents fails to obey the plan's rules, the other parent can file a Motion for Contempt.

 What Factors Does The Court Look at when awarding Custody?

 The court works carefully to protect a child’s best interest when awarding custody.
 These decisions can be influenced by a number of factors, including:

 - Each parent’s role in the child’s life

 - The child’s connection to their school and hometown

 - The child’s relationship with each parent

-At Wakefield Legal, PLLC, our Seattle child custody attorneys are known for our fair and effective solutions.
-We can steer you and the other parent towards a sound plan that both of you can agree on, and one that will be approved by a judge.
+At Wakefield Legal, our Seattle child custody lawyers are known for our fair and effective solutions.
+We can steer you and the other parent towards a sound plan that both of you can agree on and one that will be approved by a judge.